simonholliday/BirdNET-Py/README.md

 ```

 The BirdNET model contains some non-bird items, and so the additional boolean `is_bird` and `is_human` properties are intended to help with classification.

+### Filtering

+Full implementations of BirdNET sometimes apply geographic and seasonal filters, using occurrence databases to restrict detections to species that are realistically present at a given place and time.

+BirdNET-Py takes a simpler and more lightweight approach.
+Instead of relying on external data sources, it allows you to exclude species using a plain-text list of labels.
+This file is provided via the optional `exclude_label_file_path` argument when creating a Listener.
+Any species on the list will be ignored during detection.

+This design keeps the code portable and easy to run on small devices, while still giving users flexibility to apply their own filters.
+For example, the included file `labels_filter_non_uk.txt` excludes species not found in the UK, helping to reduce false positives.
+You can adapt the same method for other regions or use cases by editing or supplying your own exclusion file.

 ## Licence